Stimul8d/Dave-Huntley/src/content/blog/strategic-alignment-isnt-rocket-science.md

 ---
   title: "Strategic Alignment Isn't Rocket Science"
-publishDate: "2024-02-15"
-category: "Leadership & Transformation"
+  category: "Lean Thinking"
+  order: 1
   tags: ["strategy", "leadership", "x-matrix", "hoshin"]
   summary: "The x-matrix gives you a clear view of your strategy deployment.
 Here's how to use it properly."
-readingTime: 10
   draft: false
 ---

 Most organisations overcomplicate strategic alignment.
 They'll spend months crafting the perfect vision, then wonder why nothing changes on the ground.